🇵🇸

 invokes Uniting for Peace

 With the Security Council having "failed to exercise its primary responsibility," the General Assembly convenes — within 24 hours if necessary.
-A two-thirds majority can pass binding resolutions, including comprehensive mandatory sanctions.
+A two-thirds majority can pass powerful resolutions, including comprehensive mandatory sanctions.
 No veto applies.

 6